fiberseq/fiberseq.github.io/src/fire/outputs.md

 | pass_coverage | Whether the peak passes coverage filters |

 ## The `{sample}-hap-differences.bed.gz` file
 This file primarily contains the same columns as the FIRE peaks file but additionally has a `p_value` column with the results of a Fisher's exact test for the difference in coverage between the two haplotypes, and a `p_adjust` column with the Benjamini-Hochberg adjusted p-value.
+See the [methods](haplotype-selective.md) for more details.

 ## The `{sample}-fire-pileup.bed.gz` file